MFMcNolt/OOP-SVG-Logo-Maker/README.md

 ## Usage

+Please see a video of the application in use: https://drive.google.com/file/d/1OIUSoi7iVR-KuqirMrEESm8VOgDtp54w/view?usp=sharing

 1. Run the application in CL: node index.js
 2. Follow the Prompts:
     Enter up to three characters for the text.